 - Increased convenience of local treatment of patients with chronic conditions

 In a 2011 New England Journal of Medicine study, the model demonstrated that quality of care and patient outcomes were equal between the rural clinic site and the academic site at the University of New Mexico (UNM) Health Sciences Center.

-In 2014, Project ECHO received a 3 year grant from The Leona M. & Harry B. Helmsley Charitable Trust to pilot a program that could serve as a national model for providing best-practice, and specialized care for the more than 25 million Americans living with diabetes, as well as others suffering from hormonal disorders.
+In 2014, Project ECHO received a 3 year grant from The Leona M. & Harry B. Helmsley Charitable Trust to pilot a program that could serve as a national model for providing best-practice and specialized care for the more than 25 million Americans living with diabetes, as well as others suffering from hormonal disorders.
 That project, called Endo ECHO, has demonstrated similar success.

 See the Robert Wood Johnson Foundation’s overview on Project ECHO in this 5-minute video:

-New Mexico’s Project ECHO has provided more than 10,000 case consultations and includes more than 1000 primary care providers.
+As of 2017, New Mexico’s Project ECHO has provided more than 10,000 case consultations and includes more than 1000 primary care providers.
 Clinicians have received more than 66,000 hours of continuing medication education through ECHO.

 Project Echo maintains this up-to-date list of research associated with the program.

 The replication process is formalized and has a dedicated replication staff.
 There is no fee to replicate the ECHO model.
 However, several steps are involved:

 - To gauge whether an organization’s needs are a fit for the model, a Virtual Introduction is available online or by a 1-day in-person orientation at Project ECHO’s office in Albuquerque, New Mexico.

 - If the ECHO model still seems like a viable option for the interested organization, partnership documents are completed along with further training.
 This segues into the 3-day on-site required training at several designated locations.